rayct/rayct/README.md

 </br>

-### "Greed is a bottomless pit which exhausts the person in an endless effort to satisfy the need without ever reaching satisfaction."
+### "Greed is a bottomless pit which exhausts the person in an endless effort to satisfy the need without ever reaching satisfaction nor gratification."
 ― Erich Fromm

 <!--